elieobeid7/PHP-blog/README.md

-# I wrote this blog as a simple demonstration
+# Simple PHP MySQL blog with voting and WYSIWYG editor

-therefore it shouldn't be used in a real world application. <br />
+Therefore it shouldn't be used in a real world application. <br />

 Email: demo@website.com <br />
 Password: demo <br />